This post is also available in: PortuguĂŞs

 Map of Puglia in Italy

-Another option not so much exploited by the majority of tourists in Puglia – and extremely pleased by the way – is to cycle in Puglia.
-If just by reading this previous phrase makes you breathless, a ride on a motorbike will do the job too.
-Cycling also demand time.
+Another option not so much considered by the majority of tourists in Puglia – and extremely pleased by the way – is to cycle in Puglia.
+If just reading this previous phrase makes you breathless, a ride on a motorbike will do the job too.
+Cycling also demands time.
 If you don’t have much time for your travel in Puglia, then surely rent a motorbike or a car.

 Most of the time, you cycle on a flat land and the scenery is stunning.
-Travelling by bike is extremely immersive and allows you to absorb everything you see and experience as no other mean of transportation can.
-Is that something you are interested, by the way?
+Travelling by bike is extremely immersive and allows you to absorb everything you see and experience as no other means of transportation can.
+Is that something you are interested in, by the way?

 Puglia itinerary – Best cities of Puglia